High School Students

 Who Can Apply

 By policy set by the Summer School Administrative Board, only honor roll students who have completed their junior year of high school may apply to Summer School as visiting students.
 By policy set by the Summer School Administrative Board, international high school students cannot be considered for admission.
+Rising high school seniors are not eligible to audit courses at UNC.

 What is Needed